BlackHolePerturbationToolkit/GremlinEq/README.md

 ## Documentation

-Documentation can be found in doc/doc.pdf
+Initial documentation can be found in doc/doc.pdf Doxygen documentation can be found in doc/html/index.html

 ## Authors